Rocky Mountain Philatelic Library

 Railroad maps: Many from Colorado and other nearby areas, show the locations of long-since-gone railroads and towns.
 We also have Colorado railroad valuation maps on microfilm.

-Other not-so-common maps are:
+Some not-so-common maps are:

 Outline maps: Simple outlines of countries and U.S. states and are useful as visual aids for specialty collections or exhibits to illustrate the location of a specific town or area.